Inference of multivariate exponential Hawkes processes with inhibition and application to neuronal activity: Application on neuronal data

 We first note that for most methods, the $p$-values $p_{tot}$ associated with the $\mathcal{H}_{tot}$ hypothesis are either equal to 0 or under the rejection threshold.
 In particular, it is the case for the MLE-$\varepsilon$ approach for small values of $\varepsilon$ (i.e. weak sparsity scenarios) but as we increase the threshold $\varepsilon$, the $p$-values appear to increase, with the best estimation being achieved for $\varepsilon = 0.90$.

 This suggests that the simpler the model the better $p$-values we obtain so we decided to include another approach, named ``Diag'', consisting in setting all $\alpha_{ij} = 0$ for $i \neq j$.
 This corresponds to a model where there exists no interaction between neurons and we keep only self-interactions: in other words, each neuron is seen as a univariate Hawkes process with three parameters $(\mu_i,\alpha_{ii}, \beta_i)$.
 Although most hypotheses $\mathcal{H}_i$ are not rejected by the method, the total $p$-value $p_{tot}$ is zero which suggests that although such a model could explain each dimension individually, it is unable to explain the neurons' interactions as a whole interconnected process.
 Although the total $p$-values are generally quite low, they remain above the rejection threshold for (MLE-$0.90$) and (CfE).
+Let us notice that the high value of the best threshold (0.90) is consistent with the (CfE) estimator that provides an even sparser solution with $4.26\%$ non-null interactions.

+Let us also recall that the (CfSt) method relies on the assumption that the MLE estimator is asymptotically normal.
+Here we have a low number of repetitions ($10$ trials) in a high-dimensional setting where some neurons are rarely observed which could explain why this estimator does not perform well.
+Moreover, in this context, a Kolmogorov-Smirnov test of normality is likely to provide high $p$-values for such small-sized samples even for non-normal distributions.

 Finally, the model that best describes the complete process $N$ is (CfE) with the highest value for $p_{tot}$ and with almost all hypotheses, including $\mathcal{H}_{tot}$, not rejected.
 This suggests indeed that the estimations provided by (CfE) are the best fit for explaining the entire process as well as each individual subprocess.